 There are a number of companies that develop or may develop products that compete in our targeted markets.
-We compete with call analytics technology providers such as Twilio, Invoca, DialogTech, and Convirza.
+We compete with call analytics technology providers such as Twilio, Invoca, and Convirza as well as messaging platform providers such as EZ Texting.
 As we continue to advance our data analytics technologies, we anticipate facing increased competition from companies providing broader products and solutions, such as companies like Oracle and Google (which offers Google Ads call tracking).
 The markets for our products and services are characterized by intense competition, evolving industry and regulatory standards, emerging business and distribution models, disruptive software and hardware technology developments, short product and service life cycles, price sensitivity on the part of customers, and frequent new product introductions.
 Current and potential competitors have established, or may establish, cooperative relationships among themselves or with third parties to increase the ability of their technologies to address the needs of our prospective customers.
 Furthermore, there has been a trend toward industry consolidation in our markets for several years.
 We expect this trend to continue as companies attempt to strengthen or hold their market positions.